 Garnish with extra strawberries and mint

-While this step is totally optional, I like to garnish these Strawberry Gin Cocktails with a fresh slice of strawberry and some mint to really bring the cocktail together.
+While this step is totally optional, I like to garnish these strawberry mint mojitos with a fresh slice of strawberry and some mint to really bring the cocktail together.
 Then, sip & enjoy!

 FAQ & Expert Tips:

-If you don't have a muddler, just use a long spoon and gently press down on the mint so it gets gently bruised and use it to crush up the larger pieces of strawberries.
+If you don't have a muddler, just use a long spoon and gently press down on the mint so it gets gently bruised.
+You can also use it to crush up the larger pieces of strawberries.

 This recipe makes enough simple syrup for 4-5 cocktails depending on how much water evaporates when cooking.
 If you have leftover simple syrup, it can be stored in a closed container in the fridge up to 1 week.
 Since it has fresh strawberries in it, I don't recommend storing much longer than that for the best flavor.